 It’s worth noting that Bainbridge Island is a literal island that is accessible by ferry or one driveable bridge.
 You also have the option to begin or end your trip in mainland Seattle for an additional fee.

-In addition to rentals, the company also offers VW repairs, restorations, and electrification services.
+In addition to camper rentals, the company also offers VW repairs, restorations, and electrification services.

 Vintage Surfari Wagons VW Rentals

-@kristin_youngs Green VW camper from camper van rental company Vintage Surfari Wagons parked near trees
+@kristin_youngs Green VW camper from Vintage Surfari Wagons

 Photo by @kristin_youngs